How it works

 Kauri 2000 is still very much based on the founding concept of appealing to the general population for support.
 The project allows people with any sort of connection to the peninsula to contribute to an environmental project in a way that gives them some sense of involvement and ownership, even though they might be urban apartment dwellers in Auckland, in the depths of Southland or back home in Germany, Russia or England.

 Every tree purchase donation of $20 helps plant another kauri on a Kauri 2000 planting site.
-For $10 extra, donors can also have their name and an inscription attached to a signboard at the stand, personalising their connection with Kauri 2000 even further.
-We send each donor a commemorative certificate identifying where their tree has been planted, so they can visit it in years to come.
-We frequently get enquiries from people, especially overseas visitors, wanting to do just this.
+For $10 extra, donors can also have their dedication as a digital recognition on our webpage, personalising their connection with Kauri 2000 even further.
+We send each donor a commemorative certificate identifying their unique tree number.